-If you click the Cut button, it becomes selected and making it the current transition type:
+If you click the Cut button, it becomes selected making it the current transition type:

-You always have two different transition types available.
 You can also select one of the two buttons by pressing Command+1 or 2 keys for the two transition types displayed.

-If you click the down-arrow on the right side of either transition button, you can select a new transition to assign to that button.
+If you click the down-arrow on the right side of any of the transition buttons, you can select a new transition to assign to that button.